Chandrasen Rathore: Reign

-Chandrasen made Sojat his capital and rallied his clansmen, he used the hills of Sarand to continue his war against the Mughal empire.
+Chandrasen made Sojat his capital and rallied his clansmen, using the hills of Sarand to continue his war against the Mughal empire.

 Death and aftermath

 Chandrasen continued his struggle until his death on 11 January 1581 at Siriari Pass.
 He was cremated at Saran, where his memorial stone is present.
 After his death, Marwar was brought under direct Mughal administration until Akbar restored the throne of Marwar to his older full-brother, Udai Singh in August 1583.